Kishanjee7/CuponCode/README.md

 - **Google Sheets** may slow down with 10,000+ rows per sheet
 - **No real-time updates** — data refreshes on page load/action

 ---

-## 📄 License

-MIT License — feel free to use, modify, and distribute.

----